magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 The `/shopping` URI is linked to the `shopping` function.
 `deftemplate` implicitly defines the `shopping` function.

-However, as we saw in the
+However, as we saw in
 [Tutorial 14 - Better safe than sorry (Part 2)][4], we can easily break the `shoppingForm` simply by entering a non-numeric value, because the `calculate` function is only able to deal with